 The CARES Act provides Harrisburg University specifically with a generous grant in the amount of $768,293 intended to directly benefit its students.

-As of January 10, 2021, $741,250 (roughly 96%) of that amount will be distributed directly to students.
+As of January 10, 2021, $741,250 (roughly 96%) of that amount has been distributed directly to students.
 This leaves $795,336 of the $1,536,586 total award.
 These funds will be utilized to assist in our “Return to Campus” initiative for the Fall 2021 and in event of appeals based on extenuating circumstances above and beyond the university’s initial determination of eligibility.

 The university recognizes that all its students have been affected by the COVID-19 emergency, whether due to having to purchase new equipment and/or invest in technological upgrades to successfully shift from an on-campus to a virtual campus environment; or due to loss of employment, resulting in difficulty in paying for rent, food, or other living expenses; or due to other unforeseen circumstances.
 Approximately 602 students at Harrisburg University were initially identified as potentially eligible for this grant.
 Ultimately, 588 were determined to meet eligibility based on the following criteria:

 - Student must have been enrolled at least part time in a degree-seeking undergraduate or graduate program during the spring, 2020 semester

 - Student must be eligible to receive Title IV aid as determined by the 2019-2020 Free Application for Federal Student Aid (FAFSA)

 - Student must not have been enrolled solely online

 - Student must not have been dismissed from the university for any reason, nor have withdrawn except for reasons related to the COVID-10 emergency at any point during the spring, 2020 semester